deepakupreti/HDFS/HDFS-master/Readme.md

 	->DataNode.java will read DataConfig file to get the given information.
 		DataNode_Id Self_Ip DataNodePort path of outputfolder(where the Hdfs files are stored) NameNode_Ip
 		eg: 1 192.168.43.231 15000 /home/ankur/DATA 192.168.43.231
+	->DataNode on startup sends its IP address and the blocks assigned to it,  to NameNode and it will be inserted in hashmap.

 3) Run Client.java
    -> client can give any of the four commands